How to Remove a Repossession From Your Credit Report

 What can I do to rebuild my credit after a repossession?

-• Pay all of your bills on time – Paying all of your bills on time is vital to maintaining a good credit score.
-When you pay late, it is reported to the credit bureaus and it can remain on your credit report for up to seven years.
-Even if you make the minimum monthly payment, it is important to pay it on time.
+• Pay all of your bills on time – Payment history accounts for 35% of your FICO credit score, so paying your bills on time is essential.
+When a late or missed payment occurs, it’s reported to the credit bureaus and can remain on your credit report for up to seven years.
+Even if you only make the minimum monthly payment, it’s essential to pay your bills on time.

-• Try to pay down your debt – A lower credit utilization ratio (amount of available credit you’re using) can help improve your score.
+• Try to pay down your debt – A lower credit utilization ratio (amount of available credit you’re using) can help boost your credit scores.
 There are a few different strategies for paying down debt.
 Consider the debt snowball or debt avalanche method.

 Hiring a Credit Repair Professional to Help You

-A professional credit repair company like Lexington Law can also help you remove negative items like repossessions from your credit report.
+A professional credit repair company like Credit Saint can also help you remove inaccurate negative items like repossessions from your credit report.
 They have many years of experience helping people, and they make sure the job gets done correctly.

 Letter from TransUnion